If you haven't already, it’s time to start thinking about building out mobile platforms for your business.

 The two most obvious choices are mobile websites and native apps.
 While many people would have trouble distinguishing one from the other in visual terms, there are some very important distinctions that must be made between them when planning a mobile strategy.
 And, of course, you could try a web mobile app that may be just as efficient for your needs, but cost significantly less.

 Mobile Website vs. Native App vs. Mobile Web App

-If you’re reading this you likely know the basics.
-If not, here is a quickie: on the most basic of levels, a mobile website is pretty much the same as any other website – it uses browser-based HTML pages that can be accessed by handheld devices and tablets.
+If you’re reading this you likely know the basics but here is a quick review.
+On the most basic of levels, a mobile website is pretty much the same as any other website – it uses browser-based HTML pages that can be accessed by handheld devices and tablets.
 Unlike a website built for viewing on a desktop, the mobile site is designed to appear on a much smaller handheld display.

-As for native apps, they are downloaded applications – from Apple’s App Store, Android, Blackberry App World, etc. - that are installed on a mobile device and can’t be accessed within a browser.
+As for native apps, they are downloaded applications – from Apple’s App Store, Android Apps on Google Play, etc. - that are installed on a mobile device and can’t be accessed within a browser.
 Note: the name is derived from the fact that these apps are written in the language of the operating system of the device they are installed on.

-And lastly, but certainly not least, is the mobile web app: while they appear similar to the native app, they differ in the manner in which they are built and rendered.
-These apps viewed through a mobile web browser are built in HTML/CSS.
+Mobile web apps appear similar to the native app, but they differ in the manner in which they are built and rendered.
+These apps are viewed through a mobile web browser and are built in HTML/CSS.

 There are three ways to approach building a mobile website:

 - Create a separate mobile website with its own URL that redirects mobile visitors.

 - Instead of the redirect use CSS files to make the same desktop URL available to mobile users.